ifcanduela/gulp-boilerplate/README.md

 # Gulp boilerplate

-Compiles Less and Sass stylesheet and EcmaScript 2015 files.
+Compiles Less and Sass stylesheets and EcmaScript 2015 files.

 ## How do I g-?